yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

     -   Be affordable, if possible with no additional licensing

-4. Continue to use its managed MongoDB cluster for data storage.
+4. Migrate data from MongoDB hosted by mLab to CosmosDB in order to take advantage of Azure native features, with the least change possible to the application code.

 5. Continue to use Git repositories for source control and desires this to be integrated into a CICD workflow.

-6. As there are team members who already have familiarity with Chef they are hoping to use this with the container solution.

-7. Prefer a complete suite of operational management tools with:
+6. Prefer a complete suite of operational management tools with:

     -   UI for manual deployment and management during development and initial POC work